Greece cuts minimum wage as austerity drive begins

 The European Central Bank was forced to offer emergency help to Greek banks after the downgrade, which stops them from using Greek bonds as borrowing collateral, although Athens says the move by S&P was expected.

-(Additional reporting by Angeliki Koutantou and Renee Maltezou; Writing by James Mackenzie; Editing by David Stamp)
+"There will not be any impact on the functioning of the economy," said an official, speaking on condition of anonymity.
+(Additional reporting by Angeliki Koutantou; Writing by James Mackenzie; Editing by Alastair Macdonald)